-- Erosion hazard setbacks.
-Erosion hazard setbacks will be utilized C. to provide stream bank protection for all streams within the city.
+Erosion hazard setbacks.
+Erosion hazard setbacks will be utilized to provide stream bank protection for all streams within the city.
 In all cases, a buffer shall be created and protected by easement for the determined setbacks.
 The setback limits may be altered through mechanical stream bank protection if such mechanical stabilization is approved by the director of engineering and record platted consistent with the protected bank area.
 Where erosion hazard setback easements are established, no building, fence, wall, deck, swimming pool, or other structure shall be located, constructed, or maintained within the area encompassing the setback.
-The exception to this restriction shall be any hike and bike trail dedicated to the city which may be constructed within the outer 10 feet of the determined erosion hazard setback easement or as determined appropriate by the director of engineering.
-The setback requirement for each stream or channel shall be determined as described in chapter III of the Stream Bank Stabilization Manual the shall be shown and on record plat.
-The area adjacent to the channel shall be dedicated to the applicable homeowners' association as common area.
-The limits of this area shall encompass the erosion hazard setback easement or 50 feet to each side of the tops of banks, whichever area is larger.
-Commercial developments are exempt from platting the erosion hazard setback easement as a dedicated common area. - (2)Development permit (floodprone areas).
+The exception to this restriction shall be any hike and bike trail dedicated to the city which may be constructed within the outer ten feet of the determined erosion hazard setback easement or as determined appropriate by the director of engineering.
+The setback requirement for each stream or channel shall be determined as described in the Stormwater Design Manual and shall be shown on the record plat.
+The channel and the area adjacent to the channel shall be platted as a common area lot to be owned and maintained by the applicable homeowners' association.
+This common area lot shall encompass all of the erosion hazard setback easement or 50 feet beyond each side of the channel as measured from the top of bank, whichever area is larger.
+Commercial developments are exempt from platting the erosion hazard setback easement as a dedicated common area.

+- (2) Development permit (floodprone areas).
 All developers, owners, or builders shall submit a floodplain application and obtain a development permit before beginning any projects in floodplain areas, such as constructing new buildings and infrastructure, filling land, altering waterways, substantially improving existing structures located in flood hazard areas or channelizing, impounding, realigning, deepening or other altering of a natural drainageway.
 Application forms can be obtained from the director of engineering.
 The director of engineering uses the application, along with duplicate copies of the accompanying engineering or architectural plans, to identify those construction or renovation projects that would occur in a special flood hazard area.
 The Stormwater Design Manual identifies the information that must be submitted to the director of engineering as part of the permit application.
 Construction or renovation projects cannot begin until the city issues the development permit, and building permits cannot be issued before obtaining a development permit. - (3) Proceeding without applicable permits.
-Any developer, owner, or builder who fails to obtain a development permit before beginning the subject project is in violation of this article.
-In addition to the penalties outlined in section 130-195 of the city code, no building permit, plat, site plan, certificate of occupancy, or other use permit shall be issued for any construction, reconstruction, or development upon any land where such construction, reconstruction, or development is not in conformity with the requirements and intent of this article.
+Any developer, owner, or builder who fails to obtain a development permit before beginning a project is in violation of this article.
+In addition to the penalties outlined in section 130-193, no building permit, plat, site plan, certificate of occupancy, or other use permit shall be issued for any construction, reconstruction, or development upon any land where such construction, reconstruction, or development is not in conformity with the requirements and intent of this article.
 Anyone who violates any of the terms and provisions of this article shall be denied the use permit until the violation is corrected.
-The city floodplain administrator shall not approve or forward application materials for altering the federal flood insurance maps to the Federal Emergency Management Agency until the application materials are in compliance with the terms of this article.
+The city floodplain administrator shall not approve or forward application materials for altering the federal flood insurance maps to FEMA until the application materials are in compliance with the terms of this article.
 No land disturbing activity for development purposes may be undertaken on undeveloped land until a site plan has been approved and a development or building permit has been issued.
 Plans for any associated land disturbing off-site improvements shall be submitted and approved along with the site plan.
 Any infrastructure construction not related to a site plan shall require approval of construction plans prior to issuance of a development permit.